Guidance for Swimmers

 South Elmham Lakes - the perfect place to discover lake swimming

-When it's time to arrive for your private swim session please park where indicated and following the signs walk 5 minutes to the swimming lake.
+When it's time to arrive for your swim session please park where indicated and following the signs walk 5 minutes to the swimming lake.

 Please do not wander around the other lakes which are private.